kinow/kinoshita.eti.br/_posts/2017-04-14-writing-a-binary-parser-in-python-numpy-vs-construct.md

 ---
-title: 'Writing a binary parser in Python: NumPy vs. Construct'
-author: kinow
+date: 2017-04-14 19:21:03 +1300
+layout: post
 tags:
 - python
 - programming
 - opensource
-category: 'blog'
-time: '19:21:03'
+title: 'Writing a binary parser in Python: NumPy vs. Construct'
 ---

 Some time ago I worked with researchers to write a parser for an old data format.
 The data